wearekickback/app/README.md

 * All Javascript files that aren't components are camel cased
 * Anything that isn't a component are also camel cased

+### Connecting to external data sources (blockchain and backend)

+Currently Kickback injects data into it's React front-end using the Apollo GraphQL library.
+To connect to the blockchain, we use a client-side resolver that connects to web3.
+This way our app does not need to know how it is connecting to the blockchain, that is all handled by our data library Apollo.
+In the same way, we also connect to our back-end via Apollo, which does not require anything apart from the graphql queries and mutations.

 ## Setup

 Clone the repo